We are using the latest technologies to investigate surface and subsurface changes - not only in research but also for knowledge transfer.

 Unmanned Aerial Systems (UAS)

-We are operating versatile quadcopters suitbable - even on short notice - for inspections and photogrammetric recordings with centimeter accuracy.
+We are operating versatile UAS (unmanned aircraft systems) suitbable - even on short notice - for inspections and photogrammetric recordings with centimeter accuracy.

 For the acquisition and analysis of hydrological insitu-parameters we use pressure probes, loggers, pumping equipment, and instruments for the recording of hydrochemical properties.